skyler120/dsfa_s19/web-2019sp/policies.md

 Unless you have accommodations as determined by the university or previous permission from the professors, you must take the exams at the published dates and times.
-For exam accommodations, contact the course administrator, Amy Elser (ahf42@cornell.edu, 401 Gates Hall).
+For exam accommodations, contact the course administrator, WHO IS THE ADMINISTRATOR???.

 If you cannot attend an exam because of health or family crises, or similar life events, you may ask the professors for permission to be